 Student goals for our most recently developed experiment mirror a real-world problem that might be encountered by a natural products chemist: establishing that two diastereomeric iridoid lactones (nepetalactones) are the principal components in N. cataria (catnip) essential oil and identifying them by a combination of chemical and analytical methods to determine their ratios in a variety of commercial samples (10).

-References cited (student names are in bold)
+Publications (student names are in bold)

 - "Regio- and Chemoselective Ring Opening of Epoxides to Bromohydrins with Dilithium Tetrabromocuprate", James A. Ciaccio, Elizabeth Heller and Adrian Talbot, Synlett 1991, 248.